 I found my place in Zhongli on 591, the usual reference for rentals in Taiwan, by searching for short-term lodging (可短期租賃 on the search menu).
 Although the sign out front proudly declares “serviced apartments” what I ended up with was more like a hotel without any kind of service at all.
 Actually, I often wondered if the public areas of the building had ever been cleaned since the building was renovated.
 And the interior decor choices—truly something special, as you can see.

-My room was comfortable and the furnishings were modern but it was by far the tiniest place I’ve ever lived in Taiwan (and that’s saying something), though that’s partly because of the huge bed and long desk, ideal for my dual laptop setup.
+My room was comfortable and the furnishings were modern but it was by far the smallest place I’ve lived in Taiwan (and that’s saying something).
+That’s mainly because of a huge bed taking up most of the room and a long desk, ideal for my dual laptop setup.
 Most mysterious were my neighbours, plenty of whom only seemed to show up late at night and on weekends.
 A friend suggested that the building, due to its somewhat flashy look and close proximity to several of Zhongli’s innumerable KTVs, might have been the sort of place where a man rents out a dedicated room for a mistress (or whatever).
 Whatever the case, nobody ever bothered me in the slightest, and in fact I don’t recall exchanging words with anyone in the building apart from the friendly staff in the front office.

 What all of that has to do with urban planning is beyond me.
 Zhongli is a decent size for biking around, the layout is fairly simple, and most of the roads are relatively wide and easy to navigate.
 There are drawbacks, of course, but they aren’t unique to Zhongli; most mid-sized Taiwanese cities suffer from cramped and crowded shopping streets, a general lack of sidewalks and green space, polluted waterways, and a railway line that cleaves the urban core in two and leads to a bipolar pattern of development.
 At least Zhongli has some nice parks, a surprisingly pleasant riverside promenade, and several modern civic amenities.
 If anyone without much firsthand experience with Zhongli tells you that it has terrible urban planning—don’t believe the hype!

-Inside Renhai Temple one will find many idols from the pages of Fēngshén Yǎnyì 封神演義 (English: Investiture of the Gods), a classic work of Chinese literature that, to this barbarian interloper, sounds like a comic book filled with superheroes.
-These idols are not unique to the temple—many Taiwanese temples have similar collections—but this set looks rather cool.
+Near the back of Renhai Temple one will find an alcove with many idols from the pages of Fēngshén Yǎnyì 封神演義 (English: Investiture of the Gods), a classic work of Chinese literature that sounds not unlike a comic book filled with superheroes.
+This is part of an astrological tradition known as Tài Suì 太歲, and while many Taiwanese temples have similar collections of gods, this set looks rather cool.
 I have developed a particular fondness for Yáng Rèn 楊任, a deity with arms coming out of his eyes (and eyes on his palms), and now make an effort to photograph him whenever I chance upon him.
 I wonder, was he the inspiration for that creepy monster in Pan’s Labyrinth?
+(Definitely not, but it’s fun to think about.)

 Another thing I saw little of in Zhongli was Japanese colonial era architecture, particularly of the Baroque Revival variety that I have taken such a shining to.
-There are a handful of storefronts near the train station but the main building that stands out, formally known as the former residence of Wú Hóngsēn 吳鴻森故宅, was a hospital.
+There are a handful of storefronts near the train station but one of the few buildings that stands out, formally known as the former residence of Wú Hóngsēn 吳鴻森故宅, was a hospital.
 Actually, very little in the city feels all that old.
-It isn’t all new either—just somewhere in between, with almost none of the vintage charm of places like Tainan 台南, Changhua 彰化, or even Hsinchu 新竹 for that matter.
-Those old shophouses I have seen tend to be utilitarian in nature unlike those in nearby Yángméi 楊梅 and Dàxī 大溪, for instance.
+It isn’t all new either—just somewhere in between, with little of the vintage charm of places like Tainan 台南, Changhua 彰化, or even Hsinchu 新竹 for that matter.
+The few old shophouses I noticed were also more utilitarian than those in nearby Yángméi 楊梅 and Dàxī 大溪.

 Follow Zhōngzhèng Road 中正路 west of the station, cross the river, and you’ll find an older area with a number of interesting features.
 Market stalls line the streets in this area and there are numerous restaurants around.
 In the center of it all you’ll find the hulking ruins of Xīnmíng Theater 新明戲院, a building I passed by several times before looking up, deciphering the characters, and realizing what it was.
 It never ceases to amaze me how daily life is so closely interwoven with monumental ruins in much of urban Taiwan.

 Previously I mentioned a bipolar pattern of urban development in Taiwan, a consequence of the railway line that runs through most settlements of appreciable size on both sides of the main island2.
 This manifests as a station front, which opens onto the commercial center of the city and the greater share of its residents, and another side of the city on the back of the station with much less going on.
 With the railway line running along at ground level this necessitates a series of bridges, tunnels, and crossings to stitch both halves of the city back together again.
 Further complicating matters are the fact that these linkages are typically subdivided into laneways for automobiles, scooters and bicycles, and pedestrians.
 It is not uncommon for cars to have to drive over a bridge while two-wheelers plunge into small tunnels running beneath the railway line at the same spot, sometimes at odd angles (as is the case in Zhongli).
-This leads to some rather elaborate arrangements of concrete and asphalt, as you can see in this great shot by Josh Ellis.
+This leads to some rather elaborate arrangements of concrete and asphalt.

 The back side of the station is mostly residential with the exception of Zhōngyuán University 中原大學 (often romanized as Chung Yuan Christian University), which juts out from the city like the hooked tail of a comma.
 This part of town is admittedly something of a planning disaster.
 The university is just far enough away from the station that you’d want a scooter or some other vehicle to get there—and despite the high population density in the area the streets are generally narrow, leading to frequent traffic jams.

-This is also the site of Zhongyuan Night Market 中原夜市, the second most vital in the city, as well as Zhōngyuán Grand Theater 中源大戲院, one of Taiwan’s last remaining movie houses still posting hand-painted adverts.
+This is also the site of Zhongyuan Night Market 中原夜市, the second most vital in the city, as well as Zhōngyuán Theater 中源大戲院, one of Taiwan’s last remaining movie houses still posting hand-painted adverts (until 2020 anyway).
 Both the night market and the theater benefit from the enormous crowds that necessarily flow through the streets next to the university.
-The sheer number of options is somewhat overwhelming—but you can do no wrong by sampling the famous soup dumplings in the heart of the night market previously mentioned in my first dispatch.
+The sheer number of options is somewhat overwhelming—but you can do no wrong by sampling the famous soup dumplings in the heart of the night market previously mentioned here.

 I was living in Zhongli in the run-up to the hotly contested 2016 general election not far from both campaign headquarters.
 Sound trucks and vested volunteers regularly roamed my neighbourhood, blaring slogans and handing out free goodies (which, I assure you, did not influence my vote in the slightest).
 The DPP put on a huge rally one street over from my apartment one day—but I didn’t stick around to see Tsai Ing-wen take the stage.
 The KMT, meanwhile, ran a low-key campaign that did not seem to connect with voters in this traditionally blue area.
 From these observations it seemed to me like the DPP underdogs had far more momentum—but the KMT candidate, Apollo Chen 陳學聖, despite attaching his fortunes to the cuckoo candidacy of Eric Chu 朱立倫, went on to win the legislative seat.